 - Amazon Fresh: Now that Prime Pantry has been suspended, Amazon Fresh is one of the e-tailer's main food/grocery delivery services.
 Amazon Fresh lets Prime members shop groceries, everyday essentials, household items, and more.
 The service is free for Prime members and available in select cities only.
 You can request an invitation here.

-- Prime Now: In select cities, Amazon offers one-hour delivery on tens of thousands of products from local stores.
+- Same-Day Delivery: In select cities, Amazon offers one-hour delivery on tens of thousands of products from local stores.
 For instance, in New York City you can get delivery of beer, wine and spirits from Westside Market, Union Square Wines, or Vintage Grape.
-Amazon recently expanded its Prime Now delivery to include Annapolis, Cleveland, Louisville, North/Central New Jersey, and Pittsburgh.
-Prime Now also delivers food/groceries from Amazon-owned Whole Foods.
+In August 2021, Amazon expanded same-day delivery to six new cities including Baltimore, Chicago, Detroit, Tampa, Charlotte, and Houston.

 Amazon Prime savings